dbt-labs/docs.getdbt.com/website/blog/2023-04-18-building-a-kimball-dimensional-model-with-dbt.md

 ### Step 7: Create model documentation and tests

-Along side our `dim_product.sql` model, we can populate the corresponding `dim_product.yml` file to document and test our model.
+Alongside our `dim_product.sql` model, we can populate the corresponding `dim_product.yml` file to document and test our model.

 ```yaml
 version: 2